PaulLee24/PaulLee24/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">, I'm Ming-Xian Lee</h1>

+### Welcome to my GitHub page!
+I am currently applying for the Master's program of Computer Science in the US!

 <!--
 **PaulLee24/PaulLee24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.